Fifth Circle Audio

 How long will a session take?

 The length of time to complete a session depends upon what the requirements are.
 Obviously, an audition tape won't take as long as a CD session.
-At a bare minimum, I would book triple the time of your program (ie. 20 minutes of music would take an hour).
-This would be for a session where you just want one take on each piece.
+At a bare minimum, I would book at least triple the time of your program (ie. 20 minutes of music would book the minimum session time).
+This would be for a video demo session where you just want one take on each piece.
 For CD recording sessions or sessions where a lot of editing will be expected, book one hour of time for every 4-5 minutes of music.

 Why does a recording session take so long?